mohdarham06/demo/Git.md

 ### commit
 It is the record of changes.
-git commit -m "some message"
+git commit -m <-"some message"->
-* git commit -m "Some new files"
+* git commit -m "learned about branches"